 Like appraisers view things differently, so may buyers.
 The seller may be really into fruit trees and think the orchard is of great value to the property.
 A buyer, on the other hand, may find the falling rotting fruit to be an annoyance that attracts critters to the yard.
 So, a seller’s viewpoint of the value of costly improvements they performed on the house may not be indicative of the value that an appraiser or a buyer may find.

-- Make sure you use an appraiser who’s knowledgable in the local market.
+- Make sure you use an appraiser who’s knowledgeable in the local market.

 Realtors like to say, “all real estate is local” – that holds true in valuing real estate in a divorce.
 The local market conditions drive the prices of real estate.
 An appraiser in Dallas may not be familiar with the under currents of the housing market in Houston to give a fair assessment of value.